Pica8: PicOS

 PicOS (formerly known as XorPlus) is a network operating system (NOS) that Pica8 has developed based on XORP, an eXtensible Open Router Platform.
-The operation system works on an unmodified Linux kernel and is extended with a range of network and switching services.
+The operating system works on an unmodified Linux kernel and is extended with a range of network and switching services.

 PicOS includes a traditional Layer-2 / Layer-3 switching mode (L2/L3 Mode) and has support for OpenFlow protocol, standardized by the Open Networking Foundation (ONF), through Open vSwitch (OVS).
 OVS runs as a process on the Debian Linux distribution.

-Additionally, PicOS has a hardware abstraction layer that lets it run atop networking ASICs from various switch silicon manufacturers.
-Therefore, the PicOS operating system can be unaware ("agnostic") about the underlying hardware and not tied to it.

 PicaPilot

 In addition to PicOS, Pica8 offers a second core technology solution called PicaPilot, which was announced in May 2018.
-PicaPilot is an automated white box switch configuration and management application that runs on Pica8-enabled switches alongside PicOS.
+PicaPilot is an automated switch configuration and management application that runs on Pica8-enabled switches alongside PicOS.
 Designed as a replacement for legacy Ethernet switch stacks and chassis switches, PicaPilot compresses dozens of access- and aggregation-layer leaf-spine topology switches into a single layer and allows them to be managed as a single logical switch with a single consolidated IP address.